 Consumption of Electricity

 Most electricity in the United States is generated from fossil fuel-based power plants.
-The burning of coal and natural gas to generate electricity produces greenhouse gas emissions and also generates significant air pollutants, such as particulate matter and sulfur dioxide.
-Electricity used at Clark University is purchased through National Grid, or generated by the 2000 kW generator in the cogeneration plant.
+The burning of fossil fuels to generate electricity produces greenhouse gas emissions and also generates significant air pollutants, such as particulate matter and sulfur dioxide.
+Electricity used at Clark University is purchased through National Grid and includes renewable sources as well as fossil fuel resources, or is generated by the natural gas powered 2000 kW generator in the cogeneration plant.
 By reducing our consumption of electricity we both reduce greenhouse gas emissions and pollution, and save money.

 However, no amount of technology can substitute for appropriate human behavior in conservation strategies.
 Turn off lights when you leave a space - unplug all appliances, chargers and equipment when not in use - close fume hoods - follow appropriate guidelines for computers in sleep mode - de-bulb unnecessary overhead lighting or better yet use a desk lamp.
 You have the power!